 When might an educational psychologist (EP) become involved?

-A school’s Special Educational Needs Co-ordinator (SENCo) may feel that they would benefit from support and consultation around broader SEND issues within their educational setting.
+A school’s special educational needs co-ordinator (SENCo) may feel that they would benefit from support and consultation around broader SEND issues within their educational setting.
 This may include how they use assessments, how to plan, implement and deliver effective provision and how to identify and support staff training needs.
-If this is the case, they can commission consultation with their educational psychologist to discuss the issues and develop packages of support.
-All work will be negotiated and agreed between the school and their educational psychologist before delivery.

 - their progress and learning